cubesql/cubeSQLAdmin/README.md

 ## Build from sources
 In order to build cubeSQL Admin application, Xojo and the latest cubeSQL Xojo plugin are required.
 * Xojo can be obtained from: http://xojo.com/
-* cubeSQL plugin can be freely downloaded from: [http://sqlabs.com](http://www.sqlabs.com/download/cubesql/CubeSQLPlugin.xojo_plugin.zip)
+* Latest cubeSQL Xojo plugin can be found inside the Plugins folder

 If you fix any issue or improve the application please share your changes!

 ## Ready to use executables
-In the Executables folder you can find ready to use binaries for all supported platforms.
+In the Executables folder you can find ready to use binaries for all supported platforms:
+* Windows 64bit
+* Windows 32bit
+* Linux 64 bit
+* Linux 32 bit
+* MacOS 32bit (for MacOS version 10.7 to 10.9)
+* MacOS 64bit (for MacOS 10.10 or higher)
+* Linux ARM 32bit (Raspberry Pi)

 ## Contact
 Marco Bambini (marco@sqlabs.com)